 Free zones in Dubai are the most sought-after locations for international business operations and attract foreign direct investment due to their policies that generate employment while supporting economic reforms.
 Free zone setup is a highly profitable investment option for organizations because of incentives like:

 - Greater growth potential due to the strategic location

 - Well established transport network and road connectivity

-- Proximity to large customer base
+- Proximity to a large customer base

-- Affordable cost for high quality labour
+- Affordable cost for high-quality labor

 2. Offshore Company

 Many businesses prefer to set up an offshore company, also known as non-resident company, in Dubai as the income obtained from a holding company (offshore company) is not taxable.